 Via Ferrata Route

 Also known as the “Krogerata” after its founder, his trail goes horizontal across the mountain, unlike some others that go vertical too.
-It takes about 2 hours to complete, although it can go longer due to crowds.
+It takes about 2 hours to complete, although it can go longer due to crowds, more often taking 4 to 6 hours.
 Participants gain the safety of steel/iron rungs and cables.
 Wear your hiking boots as there are plenty of dirt paths between rock segments.